Mari Shibuya 2017 NWWF and Barbara Pitts Award Recipient

-Established in the early 1990s, the NWWF and Barbara Pitts Award has been presented annually to an outstanding and promising art student.
+Established in the early 1990’s the NWWF and Barbara Pitts Award is presented annually to promising artists enrolled in a college or university in Washington, Oregon or Idaho.

 Full-time undergraduate art majors, including graduating college seniors enrolled in a community college or university in Washington, Oregon or Idaho and working in a variety of two-dimensional media are eligible for the Foundation’s annual NWWF and Barbara Pitts Award.

-For information about donating to the Foundation, or applying for the NWWF and Barbara Pitts Award to be awarded in the spring of 2016, contact Foundation President Ann Breckon at firstname.lastname@example.org.
+For information about donating to the Foundation, or to apply for the NWWF and Barbara Pitts Award to be awarded in the spring of 2018, contact NWWF and Barbara Pitts Award Chairman Ann Breckon at firstname.lastname@example.org.

 Return to Foundation